-- (2) Subject to subregulation (3) - - (a) providers of early childhood development learning must remain closed for face to face learning but may resume face to face learning on 1 February 2021; - (b) schools and educational institutions providing education on the level of pre-primary must remain closed for face to face learning but may resume face to face learning on 26 January 2021; - (c) schools and educational institutions providing basic education on the level of the first to the eleventh grade must remain closed for face to face learning but may resume face to face learning on 26 January 2021; and - (d) schools and educational institutions providing basic education on the level of the twelfth grade must remain closed but may resume face to face learning on 16 February 2021. - (3) The provisions of subregulation (2) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning.
+- (2) Providers of early childhood development learning, schools and educational institutions providing education on the level of pre-primary and schools and educational institutions providing basic education on the level of the first to the twelfth grade, may continue face to face learning. - (3) The provisions of subregulation (2) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning.

-- (4) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (2) and the governing bodies of such schools and institutions must - (a) ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations; and - (b) in cases where accommodation facilities for pupils, trainees or students are provided by the school or institution, ensure that the pupils, trainees or students do not depart from the school or institution premises whenever a case of COVID-19 has been detected or is suspected unless authoristaion to depart from the premises has been granted by an authorised person.
+- (4) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (2) and the governing bodies of such schools and institutions must - - (a) ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations; and - (b) in cases where accommodation facilities for pupils, trainees or students are provided by the school or institution where active transmission of COVID-19 is taking place, ensure that the pupils, trainees or students do not depart from the school or institution or accommodation facility unless authorisation to depart from the premises has been granted by an authorised person.